RuhamaMalik/screenzee/README.md

 -style hero banner
 - create header and its all functionality

+- fetch genres  data in App.js  by using Promise.all method and store data in store
+- create genres and use in carousel
+-  code for slider in carousel
+- create popular and top rated
+-  create details  page

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.